gardener/gardener/docs/proposals/04-new-core-gardener-cloud-apis.md

 Meanwhile, we have progressed a lot and are about to remove the [`CloudBotanist` interface](https://github.com/gardener/gardener/blob/de75a5bfcbedd16ba341ace0eb58be2a87049dcb/pkg/operation/cloudbotanist/types.go) entirely.
 The only missing aspect that will allow providers to really maintain their code out of the core is to design new APIs.

-This proposal describes how the new `Shoot`, `Seed` etc. APIs will be re-designed to cope with the changes made with extensibility.
+This proposal describes how the new `Shoot`, `Seed`, etc., APIs will be re-designed to cope with the changes made with extensibility.
 We already have the new `core.gardener.cloud/v1beta1` API group that will be the new default soon.

 ## Motivation